timostamm/protobuf-ts/MANUAL.md

 idiosyncrasies.

-`protobuf-ts` provides the following methods to work with TypeScript enum objects:
+`protobuf-ts` provides the following functions to work with TypeScript enum objects:

 - `listEnumNames(enumObj: any): string[]`